“Why use anti adblock WordPress plugins?”

 5. Block AdBlock

 This plugin is very easy to use and to set up.
-The best quality of Block AdBlock is that it works super quickly.
+The main advantage of Block AdBlock is that it works super quickly.

 Just install it, click on “Kill AdBlock Settings” in your wp-admin menu, and a simple, straightforward window will show up.
 Select/check all your preferences, and click “Save Changes”: